ycexiao/scikit-package/doc/source/migration-guide.rst

     2. Make a PR of your ``package-release`` branch by pushing your fork and opening a PR.

     3. Files showing as (2) "deleted" upon git status are in the main repo but not in the scikit-package repo.
 We took care of most of these by moving over the src tree, but let's do the rest now.
 Go down the list and for <filename> in the ``git status`` "delete" files type ``cp -n ../<filepath>/<filename> ./<target_filepath>``.
 Do not move files that we do not want.
-If you are unsure, please confirm with Projet Owner.
+If you are unsure, please confirm with Project Owner.

     4. Files that have been (3) modified exist in both places and need to be merged **manually**.
 Do these one at a time.
 First open the file in PyCharm, then select ``Git|current file|show diff`` and the differences will show up.
 Select anything you want to inherit from the file in the main repo.
 For example, you want to copy useful information such as LICENSE and README files from the main repo to the scikit-package repo.